-The PMC MDCAT Test contains 58 MCQs from Chemistry, which makes a total of 58 Marks out of 220.
-Students have to cover three types of chemistry sections
+The PMDC MDCAT Test contains 58 MCQs from Chemistry, which makes a total of 58 Marks out of 220.
+Students have to cover three types of chemistry sections. we also updated MDCAT Syllabus 2024 as well.

 - Organic Chemistry